 Analysis / Bias

 In review, The Verge primarily covers technology and science, with less emphasis on politics.
 However, when covering politics they generally use minimally loaded words such as this: Presidential hopeful John Delaney wants you to unfollow Trump on Twitter.
-This story like most are properly sourced to credible left leaning media sources such as the Daily Beast and Washington Post.
+This story like most is properly sourced to credible left-leaning media sources such as The Daily Beast and Washington Post.
 Political news is typically related to technology or science information and not just politics in general.
 When it comes to science reporting The Verge aligns with the consensus of science.
 The Verge does not produce political editorial content, though story selection tends to slightly favor the left.

 Overall, we rate The Verge Left-Center biased based on story selection that slightly favors the left and High for factual reporting due to proper sourcing, supporting the consensus of science, and a clean fact check record.
 (12/9/2016) Updated (D. Van Zandt 12/14/2022)